SystangoTechnologies/Crashalert/README.md

 });
 ```

-NOTE : Following are some additional props which might be used to pass manual information associated with the component otherwise the `default` information of the component will get passed.
+**NOTE :** Following are some additional props which might be used to pass manual information associated with the component otherwise the `default` information of the component will get passed.

+## Example:

+The example app `RNCrashExamples` demonstrated the use of our crash reporter library.
+It is also having some additional features i.e. [`Eslint`](https://www.themarketingtechnologist.co/eslint-with-airbnb-javascript-style-guide-in-webstorm/), [`Code-Push`](https://github.com/Microsoft/react-native-code-push), [`React-Navigation`](https://reactnavigation.org/) and [`Redux`](https://redux.js.org/) are integrated.

+### The components which can be used:
+- Button
+- TouchableOpacity
+- TouchableHeighlight
+- TouchableWithoutFeedback
+- TouchableNativeFeedback

 ## Additional props